is-sam/django-livekit-radio/README.md

 # Django Livekit Radio

 A radio-style chat app built with Django REST Framework, LiveKit, and Next.js.

 Users can register, log in, tune to a frequency, and talk with everyone on the same channel (push-to-talk style).

+A profile page is available for users to update their information or password.

+Admin users can access the administration panel and see the list of room joins logs.

 ## Features